tsah99/woof/woof-web/README.md

 ## Set up

 Begin by cloning this repo onto your local machine.
-Onced cloned, you can get started by running `npm start` to run the app in development mode (see below in "Availible Scripts" section for more details).
+First, run `npm install` in the directory which your app was installed into.
+Onced cloned and after npm is finished installing the necessary dependencies, you can get started by running `npm start` to run the app in development mode (see below in "Availible Scripts" section for more details).

 ## Firebase